CyberBotX/SDATStuff/README.txt

                     SSEQs found.
 v1.6 - 2014-11-07 - Added functionality for an SMAP-like file to be used
                     to include/exclude SSEQs.
+v1.7 - 2014-12-08 - Added functionality to strip the SBNKs and SWARs of
+                    the SDAT prior to saving it.
+                  - Minor cleanup of PseudoReadFile to not use a pointer.

 SDAT Strip Version History
 --------------------------